rolandbernard/hpbf/README.md

 Instead of generating bytecode from the internal IR, the virtual machine also supports the translation to LLVM IR.
-After translating to LLVM IR, the LLVM optimization and JIT compiler infrastructure can be employed to optimize, compiler, and run the program.
+After translating to LLVM IR, the LLVM optimization and JIT compiler infrastructure can be employed to optimize, compile, and run the program.

 ### Compiling to native machine code

-While the LLVM based JIT backend produces fast machine code, it does so at a considerable compile time.
+While the LLVM based JIT backend produces fast machine code, it does so at a considerable compile time cost.
 This means that for large programs, it is often faster to use the bytecode interpreter instead of the LLVM JIT compiler.
 For this reason, the virtual machine includes also a baseline compiler that uses the bytecode infrastructure and then generates machine code from the bytecode program.

-The optimized program above will generate to the following machine code:
+The optimized program above will generate the following machine code:
 ```
 55                   push   %rbp
 53                   push   %rbx